qiskit-community/qiskit-experiments/docs/tutorials/learning.rst

     for result in parallel_data.analysis_results():
         print(result)

+Parallel and batch experiments can be nested arbitrarily to make

 Viewing sub experiment data
 ===========================

-The experiment data returned from a batched experiment also contains individual experiment data for each sub experiment which can be accessed using ``child_data``.
+The experiment data returned from a composite experiment also contains individual experiment data for each sub experiment, which can be accessed using ``child_data``.

 .. jupyter-execute::